-► All cipher and control rotors are at position A.
+► The last 3 cipher rotors and the last 3 control rotors are at position A.

 The plaintext was extracted from Shakespeare writings.
 It consists of the concatenation of two plaintext segments, extracted from different places.
 The first segment, with 100 letters, is given as a crib.
 The letter Z is used to represent a space.